 They carted Bennings back to the front doors where uniformed police and EMTs were waiting.
 Blood on their uniforms, the SWAT team returned across the lobby.

 Back in the command truck was a wall of screens.
 Many of the feeds showed point-of-views for the SWAT team inside the home.
-One of the techs, Holroyd, looked over plans of the house.
-Holroyd was skinny, black, with an unevenly shaven head.
+One of the techs, Holroyd, looked over plans for the house.
+Holroyd was skinny, dark skinned, with a shaven head.

 “If you move to your right, south, you can cut through a sitting room and then through the kitchen,” Holroyd said.
 “You should come to another staircase at the back of the house.”